“A Taste of Mindfulness” Workshops

 Investment: $25.00

-This gathering is held on the beautiful grounds of the Ignatius House Retreat Center in Sandy Springs, Georgia.
+This in-person workshop is held at the Ignatius House Retreat Center in Sandy Springs, Georgia.

 Investment: $25.00

-This gathering will be held on the beautiful grounds of the Ignatius House Retreat Center in Sandy Springs, Georgia.
+This in-person workshop is held at the Ignatius House Retreat Center in Sandy Springs, Georgia.

 Investment: $25.00